xeniatay/wkrpt400-wanderable-documentation/README.md

 This line automatically adds any files ending in `-manifest.css` or `-manifest.js` to the precompile path.

-Manifest files contain [Sprocket directives](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives), which tell Sprocket which files to concatenate and minify into that specific manifest.

 We can thus include our custom manifests into the layout they belong in.